EcoHabit/.github/profile/README.md

 Our GitHub team is a collaboration of skilled developers specializing in:

-- Mobile Application Development (Flutter or React Native)
+- Mobile Application Development
-- Backend Development (Node.js or Python - Django or Flask)
+- Backend Development
-- Database Management (MongoDB or PostgreSQL)
+- Database Management
-- Augmented Reality (ARCore or ARKit)
+- Augmented Reality
-- Machine Learning (TensorFlow or PyTorch)
+- Machine Learning

 We are committed to making EcoHabit a significant contributor to sustainable living and urban farming.